awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-ssm-user-permissions.md

 ## Managing ssm\-user Administrator account permissions on Windows Server<a name="ssm-user-permissions-windows"></a>

-Use one of the following procedures to disable or enable the ssm\-user account Administrator permissions on Windows Server instances\.
+Use one of the following procedures to turn on or turn off the ssm\-user account Administrator permissions on Windows Server instances\.

 **Use Run Command to modify Administrator permissions \(console\)**
 + Use the procedure in [Running commands from the console](rc-console.md) with the following values: